Government of Pakistan: Prime Minister and Cabinet

 The office of president was created upon the proclamation of Islamic Republic on 23 March 1956.
 The then serving governor-general, Major-General Iskander Mirza, assumed office as the first president.
 Following the 1958 coup d'etat, the office of prime minister was abolished, leaving the Presidency as the most powerful office in the country.
 This position was further strengthened when the 1962 Constitution was adopted.
 It turned Pakistan into a Presidential Republic, giving all executive powers to the president.
 In 1973, the new Constitution established Parliamentary democracy and reduced president's role to a ceremonial one.
 Nevertheless, the military takeover in 1977 reversed the changes.
 The 8th Amendment turned Pakistan into a semi-presidential republic and in the period between 1985 and 2010, the executive power was shared by president and prime minister.
 The 18th Amendment in 2010 restored Parliamentary Democracy in the country, and reduced presidency to a ceremonial position.

 The constitution prohibits the president from directly running the government.
 Instead, the executive power is exercised on his behalf by the prime minister who keeps him informed on all matters of internal and foreign policy, as well as all legislative proposals.
 The Constitution however, vests the president with the powers of granting pardons, reprieves, and the control over the military; however, all appointments at higher commands of the military must be made by the President on a "required and necessary" basis, upon consultation and approval from the prime minister.

 The president is indirectly elected by the Electoral College for a five-year term.
 The Constitution requires the president to be a "Muslim of not less than forty five (45) years of age".
 The president resides in an estate in Islamabad known as Aiwan-e-Sadar (President's House).
 In his absence, the chairman of Senate exercises the responsibilities of the post, until the actual president resumes office, or the next office holder is elected.

 There have been a total of 13 presidents.
 The first president was Iskander Ali Mirza who entered office on 23 March 1956.
-The current office holder is Arif Alvi, who took charge on 9 September 2018, following his victory in the 2018 elections.
+The current office holder is Asif Ali Zardari, who took charge on 10 March 2024, following his victory in the 2023 elections.